-Outstanding performances for England U21 foreshadowed James Haskell’s route into the England Elite Squad and the 67 senior caps he has won so far include 23 consecutively before he was an unused bench replacement against Australia at Sydney in June 2010.
+Outstanding performances for England U21 foreshadowed James Haskell’s route into the England Elite Squad and the 75 senior caps he has won so far include 23 consecutively before he was an unused bench replacement against Australia at Sydney in June 2010.
 He completed a half century of Test appearances in the final game of the 2013 RBS 6 Nations Championship against Wales in Cardiff, but missed the subsequent tour of South America because of tendinitis.
+James became a British & Irish Lion on the 2017 tour of New Zealand and made his debut in the second match against the Blues at Eden Park.

 James was educated at Wellington College and had excelled during England’s 2008 summer tour of New Zealand, having made his debut in the 27-18 defeat by Wales the previous year, and was in the Saxons team that subsequently beat New Zealand Maori in the Churchill Cup final at Twickenham.